Khushboo2724/Visual-Alchemy/README.md

 The processing of these vids takes a considerable time to generate.

-**Some Tips on which type of video would this effect would be comprehensible more clearly-** For Blurr effect(Depth of Field)- Fast paced videos For Depth-Depenedent Lighting-  Underwater videos
+**Some Tips on which type of video would this effect would be comprehensible more clearly-**
+1. For Blurr effect(Depth of Field)- Fast paced videos
+2. For Depth-Depenedent Lighting-  Underwater videos
+3. For Parallax effect- Layered videos or videos shot with multi-cameras
+4. For Anaglyph effect- any above generated video on applying effect can be converted into anaglyph to see the effects applied to the videos in a 3D view by using the anaglyph glasses(glasses with red and blue filters on either eye frame)
-For Parallax effect- Layered videos or videos shot with multi-cameras (I have given a sample vid in the code rep)
+5. For 360 degree- Just as much any video will give you the effect (I have given a sample vid in the code rep)

 **Enjoy transforming your videos into captivating spatial experiences with VisualAlchemy!**